Fine Arts Scholarships and Aid

 Presidential Scholarships for Distinguished Achievement recognize up to 20 first-year students who demonstrate a solid academic background and extraordinary achievement in dance, music, art, theatre, and debate.
 These renewable scholarships are awarded on the basis of application and appropriate evidence of distinction.
 Though Presidential Scholars need not plan to pursue a major in the area of their talent, they are expected to participate actively in that activity on campus.
 Interested students must be prepared to present evidence of outstanding talent and are asked by the Presidential Scholarship Committee for documentation of that talent (such as portfolios, debate records, taped performances, published writings, etc.) and recommendations.
 The program, begun in 1987, further diversifies the interests and abilities of a campus and student body already rich in both.

 A separate scholarship application is required and due by December 1.
-Contact the Office of Admissions for further application information.
+Click here for the application.

 Additional scholarships as well as work/study assignments are available through the Department of Theatre and Dance.

 Dyeann & Henry Jordan Scholarship